+Unfortunately, there are many people in the world who are struggling with drug problems.
+These problems affect their health, finances, friends, and family around them.
+As much as the people of Rhode Island wish they were sheltered from this, the truth remains that there are as many drug problems there as there are anywhere else.
 In Rhode Island, one of the most preferred types of drug rehab is a residential program.
 Whether the addict is in need of long-term or short term care, there is a facility for both that is there to meet their needs.
 When it comes to financing the treatment needed, the addict and his/her or her family have options in regard to how to pay for it.
-One of the facilities known as "Long-Term Care" accept Medicaid, Medicare and other state financed policies.
-They cater to men, women and seniors primarily, as well as people with more than one addiction.
+One of the facilities known as "Long-Term Care" accepts Medicaid, Medicare, and other state-financed policies.
+They cater to men, women, and seniors primarily, as well as people with more than one addiction.

 However, this doesn't help the teenager that is addicted to some drug.
 In most cases, the younger populations are the ones with the problems.
-The profile of a drug-addicted teen is generally one who has come from a broken home, having problems at school (such as bullying, not fitting in) and teens who have severe depression and low self-esteem.
+The profile of a drug-addicted teen is generally one who has come from a broken home, having problems at school (such as bullying, not fitting in), and teens who have severe depression and low self-esteem.
 This is where places like the Phoenix House of New England can help.
 Adolescents are their specific targets, and with plenty of funding opportunities available, there should be no reason for the teens of Rhode Island to have to live like this anymore.
 They may think it's a fun party now, but the effects of the drugs on their bodies will wear them down.

 The unfortunate fate that meets a lot of young people is death by drug overdose.
-This is something that the government of Rhode Island is trying to avoid, because as everyone knows, these teenagers are the future.
+This is something that the government of Rhode Island is trying to avoid because as everyone knows, these teenagers are the future.
 We must protect them at any cost.

 The cost of inpatient drug and alcohol treatment will be different for each facility, but many programs in the state will accept health insurance.
 State health insurance providers will cover some of the costs involved in the treatment process.
-Other services will be low-cost programs, where as some facilities will be private and are self-payment.
+Other services will be low-cost programs, whereas some facilities will be private and are self-payment.

-How Long can Inpatient Drug Rehab Last?
+How Long Can Inpatient Drug Rehab Last?

 Inpatient drug and alcohol rehabilitation can last a couple of months to upwards of four to six months if required.
 The longer an addict can stay in the treatment process, the more opportunities they will have to handle all their underlying issues and reasons why they began using drugs.

-How Can a Person Find Information about Inpatient Drug Treatment?
+How Can a Person Find Information About Inpatient Drug Treatment?

-The list can be incomplete so please do not hesitate to contact one of our counselors at 1-800-304-2219.
+Here is a list of the different drug treatment programs in Rhode Island.
+The list can be incomplete so please do not hesitate to contact one of our treatment specialists at 1-800-304-2219.